-Only serve by mail if a judge signs an [> data-entity-type="media" data-entity-uuid="4ff13a19-946d-47c4-b431-05383888f2d" data-entity-substitution="media" title="Order to Allow Service by Mail \(protection order\)">Order to Allow Service by Mail](#).
+Only serve by mail if a judge signs an [Order to Allow Service by Mail \(protection order\)](#).
 Follow the instructions in the order.
 You must provide the other party's last known address and any other address that might reach them.
 This could be at work, in care of a friend or family member, or an electronic address (email, text, social media).